thiagoluizfb/tag_albums/README.md

     git clone https://github.com/thiagoluizfb/tag_albums

-  1. This can also be done via GitHub by clicking the green button Clone or download , then Download Zip button.
+  2. This can also be done via GitHub by clicking the green button Clone or download , then Download Zip button.
 Once the files are extracted, it can accessed by linking its location in your terminal directory.

-## Stripe Keys
-  For more information about how to install and set up Stripe Keys and WebHooks please access **Stripe Documentation

 ---------------------------------------------------------------------------------------------------------------------------------------

 # CREDITS